 Platform governance and management

-The following mailing lists are discussion channels for communicating with Fuchsia’s leadership:
+The following discussion groups are for communicating with Fuchsia’s leadership:

 |api-council||Discussion list for communicating with the Fuchsia API Council.|